OpenBAS-Platform/collectors/nvd-nist-cve/README.md

 Create a file `config.yml` based on the provided `config.yml.sample`.

-Replace the configuration variables with the appropriate values for your environment, including your API key.
+Replace the configuration variables with the appropriate values for your environment (including the API key if available).

 Install the environment: